Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation

 Although the $\mathbb{Z}_3$ chiral bosonic topological order is itself Abelian, its symmetry defects (i.e. SC vortices) can have non-invertible fusion rules and correspond to non-Abelian defects~\cite{Barkeshli2012_genon,Barkeshli2013_abelian_defect,Barkeshli2014_SETbible}.
 To elucidate the non-Abelian nature of these defects, we first restrict the theory to the bosonic sector on which $\bs{g}^2 = (-1)^F$ acts trivially.
 The unbroken symmetry group thus reduces to $\mathbb{Z}_2$ with a single nontrivial defect sector labeled by $\bs{g}$.
 In App.~\ref{app:U(2)40_TO}, we show that the elementary vortex $\sigma$ in the nontrivial defect sector has quantum dimension $\sqrt{3}$ and satisfies the fusion rule of a $\mathbb{Z}_3$ parafermion zero mode

-This parafermion mode is the simplest generalization of the celebrated Majorana zero mode trapped by elementary vortices in a single-component $p+ip$ SC.
+This parafermion mode is the simplest generalization of the celebrated Majorana zero mode trapped by elementary vortices in a single-component $p+ip$ SC, which is separated from other ($1,2,3$-particle) excitations by finite gaps inversely proportional to the corresponding correlation lengths.
 In contrast to deconfined anyons, vortices are confined excitations whose braiding induces not only a universal topological phase, but also a non-universal dynamical phase~\cite{Barkeshli2012_genon,Barkeshli2013_abelian_defect}.
 This means that the total braiding phase $R^{\sigma\sigma}_a$ between a pair of $\sigma$'s in a fixed Abelian fusion channel $a \in \{0,1,2\}$ is not well-defined.
 Nevertheless, since the non-universal phase does not depend on the fusion channel $a$, the relative ratio between $R^{\sigma\sigma}_a$ and $R^{\sigma\sigma}_b$ is well-defined and takes the form